-- Attainment of required course outcomes, - Adherence to UA Graduate School Academic, - Progression Policy Grade Point Average (GPA); requirement to Receive a Master's Degree students must obtain a minimum 2.85 cumulative grade point average on all graded graduate course work taken in residence to receive a master's degree from the University of Arkansas, - Successful completion and defense of a thesis or scholarly project.
+- Evidence of achievement in required course outcomes, - Adherence to UA Graduate School Academic policies, - Progression Policy Grade Point Average (GPA); requirement to Receive a master's degree students must obtain a minimum 2.85 cumulative grade point average on all graded graduate course work taken in residence to receive a master's degree from the University of Arkansas, - Successful completion and defense of a thesis or scholarly project.

-Student evaluation scores for NURS 5903 Spring 2023 included the following responses on 0 to 5 rating response scale.
+Student evaluation scores for NURS 5093 Spring 2024 included the following responses on 0 to 5 rating response scale.
 Mean scores were: The course 4.83; instructor 5.00; teaching and learning practices 5.00; these courses encourage me to think critically 5.00.
+Outcomes for this academic year is articulated in the attached EMSON Program Evaluation Plan.